 One above all, the ability, absent today, to “follow” other users to create a boards with their feeds and updates, maybe even organizing them into different lists.

-As on eToro however, the fulcrum of the information sharing and fruition is on the individual pages of single assets.
+As on eToro however, the fulcrum of the information sharing and fruition is on the single assets pages.

 In each asset, being it commodities, metals etc, the user can find a whole series of technical data, news, sentiment and comments of other users, very useful to be able to make better decisions.

-It lacks, however, an asset organization system, a section/page where the assets are displayed and organized according to various parameters (type, market, industry, etc), to suit the user so that he can search and find them more easily, perhaps (as before), creating lists of interest.
+It lacks, however, an asset organization system, a section where the assets are displayed and organized according to various parameters (type, market, industry, etc), to help the user so that he can search and find them more easily, perhaps (as before), creating lists of interest.

 In fact, each asset can only be found by knowing its ticker, or by searching them through the search engine.

-Being also a trading platform, Peeptrade allows you to connect your broker (today it supports more than 1000), in order to open positions directly from the Peeptrade platform, from the pages of the individual assets.
+Peeptrade also allows you to connect the platform to your broker via APIs (today it supports more than 1000 brokers), in order to open positions directly from the Peeptrade platform, from the pages of the individual assets.

 But now, let’s see the most interesting Peeptrade feature, its core business, namely the Social Trading function.